lucamouchel/ML-project2/README.md

 You might need `flash_attn` package as well which can be downloaded with `pip install flash_attn`.
 By default, we do not use the prompting mechanism as it takes a long time and has a worse performance.

-Finally, for the setup, please download the `models` folder from this google drive [link](https://drive.google.com/drive/folders/1l3aLZKx6CEmrw2CkTRApKoM39RnwrjU8?usp=drive_link), which contains two fine-tuned models.
+There are two final steps, for the setup, please download the `models` folder from this Google Drive [link](https://drive.google.com/drive/folders/1l3aLZKx6CEmrw2CkTRApKoM39RnwrjU8?usp=drive_link), which contains two fine-tuned models.
 Make sure they are located in a directory called "models".
-The model named `classifier` is the fine-tuned bertweet model which we use when we apply the ensemble mechanism.
-The other model is the best performing fine-tuned model. __This part is crucial, or the prediction will not work.
+The model named `classifier` is the fine-tuned BERTweet model which we use when we apply the ensemble mechanism.
+The other model is the best-performing fine-tuned model.
+Besides downloading the model, please take the Tweet dataset and make sure they are located in a folder named "data". __These two parts are crucial, or the prediction will not work.
 Please email luca.mouchel@epfl.ch in case you have troubles__.

 ### Training
-By default, training is done with a RoBERTa model pretrained for sentiment analysis on 124M tweets (`cardiffnlp/twitter-roberta-base-sentiment-latest`).
+By default, training is done with a RoBERTa model pre-trained for sentiment analysis on 124M tweets (`cardiffnlp/twitter-roberta-base-sentiment-latest`).
 You can directly run the `project/src/scripts/train.py` file and launch the training with its default parameters.
 Evaluation is done every 1000 steps.

 However, training is very customizable, and you can train with different models from the command line, simply run the following command:
 ```